-The Virginia Department of Health in conjunction with the University of Virginia Office of Continuing Medical Education is pleased to announce the fifth in a series of webinars addressing newborn screening: Talking to Parents abut a Positive Screening or Test.
+The Virginia Department of Health in conjunction with the University of Virginia Office of Continuing Medical Education and the Virginia Midwives Alliance is pleased to announce a webinar for midwives working in out-of-hospital settings.

 Office of Family Health Services